AlexReido/TravellingTheifProblem/README.rst

 This will read in the results and show:
 	The pareto fronts of all combinations of genetic operators (both mutation and crossover)

-	The results of the specialized NGTA approach with all competition problems, with analysis in cell below.
+	The results of the specialized NTGA approach with all competition problems, with analysis in cell below.

 	A table showing the hypervolume of the combinations of genetic operators with analysis.